jackledead/jackledead_armory/README.md

 # jackledead_armory
 CDDA mod to add Ukrainian firearms and some of my own design.
 Aimed to be used alongside my upcoming apocalypse mod.

+## How to install:
+1. Click the green button in the top and download as a zip
+2. Extract and then
+3. simply put jackledead_armory in your data/mods/ folder

 ## Weapons
 ### Real:
 Fort-221: The Fort-221 is a Ukrainian-made pistol that is similar in appearance to the Walther PPK.
 It is a compact and reliable firearm that is popular with law enforcement and military units in Ukraine.